AmilaWeerasinghe/chatApp-backend/README.md

 ### I will be using ES6 imports instead of CJS imports
 import <desiredName> from 'moduleName';
 Reasons:
 1.Asynchronous loading of modules on demand.
 (CJS imports are synchronous hence we need to wait till the modules are loaded in order to execure the current script).
+(Performance improvement)
 2. Namespace imports => Import multiple exports into a single NameSpace and can use them. import * as utils from './utils.js';
 3.Named Exports and Imports => helps to maintain a cleaner code
 4. Supports cicular dependencies => without runtime errors

+### I will enable "type": "modules" in package.json , so that all the js files will be treated as modules.
+So now we can easily import using ES6 import .
+Else to ES6 synstax to work we need to rename files to .mjs or add flag to --experimental-modules.

 #### Built in http module
 to make sure we create a server based on http protocols